intel/rohd/README.md

 There are complete API docs available at https://intel.github.io/rohd/rohd/rohd-library.html.

-If you need some help, you can visit our [Discussions](https://github.com/intel/rohd/discussions) page.
-This is a friendly place where you can ask questions, share ideas, or just discuss openly!
+If you need some help, you can join the [Discord server](https://discord.com/invite/jubxF84yGw) or visit our [Discussions](https://github.com/intel/rohd/discussions) page.
+These are friendly places where you can ask questions, share ideas, or just discuss openly!
 You could also head to [StackOverflow.com](https://stackoverflow.com/) (use the tag `rohd`) to ask questions or look for answers.

 You also may be interested to join the [ROHD Forum](https://github.com/intel/rohd/wiki/ROHD-Forum) periodic meetings with other users and developers in the ROHD community.
 The meetings are open to anyone interested!